hu-macsy/simexpal/README.md

 # simexpal

-_simexpal_ is a python based tool to setup, manage, launch, monitor, and evaluate algorithmic experiments.
+_simexpal_ is a Python based tool to setup, manage, launch, monitor, and evaluate algorithmic experiments.
 If you can not wait to try it out and dive into it, you may find our [quick start guide](https://simexpal.readthedocs.io/en/latest/quick_start.html) handy.